 What is Stock Analysis Software?

 Stock analysis software helps you to track the technical factors surrounding security, a commodity, or even an index.
-If you have a specific trading strategy that relies on certain metrics, software can help you react faster than if you were to manually research it.
+If you have a specific trading strategy that relies on certain metrics, the software can help you react faster than if you were to manually research it.

 If you are a buy-and-hold investor, stock analysis is not nearly as critical as it would be if you were a frequent trader but it’s still important.
-Buy-and-hold investors may not need real time information but even then you want to be able to research the fundamentals of a company.
+Buy-and-hold investors may not need real-time information but even then you want to be able to research the fundamentals of a company.
 That may include its long-term revenue growth, profit growth, market share, future prospects, and other factors that may make a company a good long-term bet.

-But shorter term traders focus primarily on technical factors.
+But shorter-term traders focus primarily on technical factors.
 Since a short-term trader hopes to buy and sell securities at important price points, the success of the strategy relies heavily on security price levels.
 This is where the “buy low, sell high” rule becomes especially important.
 Technical analysis attempts to identify certain predictable price patterns that present trading opportunities to generate short-term profits.